 Experienced Civilian Legal Counsel for Service Members

 If you are facing NJP or court-martial proceedings at Camp Pendleton, you need the strongest defense possible.
-While you are entitled to an attorney appointed by the military, a private civilian attorney may have the time and resources to dedicate to your case that an appointed attorney can't match.
+While you are entitled to an attorney appointed by the military, a private civilian attorney may have the experience, time, and resources to dedicate to your case that an appointed attorney cannot match.
 For experienced counsel on whom you can depend, contact attorney and U.S. Marine Corps former judge advocate and military judge, Patrick McLain, today.